uqmzhou8/Retriever/README.md

 **file_name:** Name of the input VCF file containing genomic data for chimeric reference genome creation.
 Must be in VCF format.

 **num_ref:** Number of chimeric reference genomes to create.
 Recommended: approximately 25% of total sample size or 50 individuals.
+Only the number of individuals needed as this is a required argument.
+No default number is given.

 #### Optional Arguments